galaxyproject/galaxy-hub/src/tutorials/ngs/index.md

 ![](/src/tutorials/ngs/rg_example.png)

-To see an example of read group manipulation in Galaxy see the following video:
+To see an example of read group manipulation in Galaxy see the following video.
+In this video we use two BAM datasets as an example.
+We add readgroups and shown how it changes the underling BAM (SAM) data:

 <div class="embed-responsive embed-responsive-16by9"><iframe src="https://player.vimeo.com/video/219683864" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>